vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 ### Query profile type

 Following is the [query profile type](../query-profiles.html#query-profile-types) that is located in the `src/main/application/search/query-profiles/types/root.xml` file.
 It defines a query feature named `tensor_bert`.
-It is a [tensor](../tensor-user-guide.html) of type float with indexed dimension of size 768.
+It is a [tensor](../tensor-user-guide.html) of type float with an indexed dimension of size 768.

 ```
 <query-profile-type id="root">